AadyaDaita/Arduino_Society/tpt.md

 - Human capabilities can be enhanced by collaboration via computing.
 - Crowdsourcing- the practice of obtaining information or input into a task or project by enlisting the services of a large number of people, either paid or unpaid, typically via the internet.
 - Offer new models for collaboration, such as connecting businesses or social causes with funding.

+_TPT Croudsourcing_
+- CompSci has 150 principles students.
+Describe a crowdsource idea and how you might initiate it in our environment?
+  - An idea I had on where Del Norte is able to create a collaboration network, where all students can get inpiriation from each other: have a place where all the past CSP and CSA students can post their projects.
+This will be beneficial to many beginner coders, or anyone that might need help getting started.
+Additonally, it can be a place where everyone can fork the project, like in github, to perhaps add to it, creating a collaborating environment and increasing crowdsourcing.
+- What about Del Norte crowdsourcing?
+Could your final project be better with crowdsourcing?
+  - I have had multiple experiences with Del Norte involved in crowdsourcing.
+For example, many of the AP Stat students go from class to class, usually all different types of clases to account for all the different type of people, to get information about a topic.
+This type of data collection includes all the different types of people on the campus, increasing representation.
+Additonally, students from ASB collect information from students around the campus about different types of topics for DNN news.
+For our final project, we decided to have a website, where one can use it to get information about Del Norte during an emergency.
+The website will include all the safe paths on campus during a disaster, attendance for all students and more.
+Our site would be better with crowdsourcing, as in the case of an emergency, it is vital that all students and teachers from Del Norte know how to use it, and be prepared.
+Our end goal is to have this website implemented in all schools in our district, as we believe it will be very useful.
+For this, we need as many people possible to help, contribute, and provide their inputs.

 **Legal and Ethical Concerns (5.5)**
 - Copy right protects intellectual property unless you allow it.